GreatDevelopers/bakaplan/README.md

     $ sudo apt-get install g++

 2) Configure public_html/cgi-bin folder for executing files on browser.<br>
-Assuming you already installed apache
+Assuming you already installed apache if not then run following command in terminal

+    $ sudo apt-get install apache2

 **Steps to configure public_html**